 Sayal, K. et al. (2018)

 Teachers in the UK identify learners with ADHD symptoms, according to research.
 This study shows teachers are key in the assessment process.
-Conners scales improve referral quality more than observations (Smith et al., 2023).
+Conners scales standardise teacher input, which the authors argue improves the quality of referrals from schools to clinical assessment.

 Executive Functioning Deficits in Children with ADHD: A Meta-Analysis View study ↗